linode/docs/docs/platform/tokyo2-migration/index.md

 ## What are My Options for Migrating?

-There are three different options for moving your servers to the new data center.
+There are three different options for moving your servers to the Tokyo 2 data center.
 The first two of these methods can be followed before the scheduled migration deadlines for your Linodes.

 Regardless of which option you choose, **all of your Tokyo 1 Linodes' IP addresses will change** when moving to the new location.
 This includes all public and private IPv4 addresses, as well as public and link-local IPv6 addresses.

 Later sections in this guide describe how to update your [network interface configuration](#update-your-network-configuration) and [DNS records](#update-dns-records) to use the new IPs.

+{{< note >}}
-Please also note that if your Tokyo 1 Linode is enrolled in the [Linode Backup Service](/backups), the saved backups and snapshots that have been created for it **will not move** to the new Tokyo 2 facility.
-Instead, your Linode will start creating new scheduled backups after it arrives in Tokyo 2 (according to its [backup schedule](/docs/platform/disk-images/linode-backup-service/#schedule-backups)).
-Your Linode will remain enrolled in the Linode Backup Service.
+If your Tokyo 1 Linode is enrolled in the [Linode Backup Service](https://www.linode.com/backups), it will remain enrolled in the service after the migration.
+However, the saved backups and snapshots that have been created for your Linode prior to the migration **will not move** to the new Tokyo 2 facility.
+Instead, your Linode will start creating new scheduled backups after it is migrated to the Tokyo 2 date center (according to its [backup schedule](/docs/platform/disk-images/linode-backup-service/#schedule-backups)).
+{{</ note >}}

-### Migrate Early
+### Option 1: Migrate Early

 When you receive the support ticket which lists your migration times, you will also see a new banner appear in the dashboard of each of your Tokyo 1 Linodes.
-This banner will give you the option to initiate your Linode's migration to Tokyo 2 early.
+This banner will give you the option to initiate an early migration of your Linode to Tokyo 2.

 Clicking on the banner will take you to a new page which shows the estimated duration for the migration.
 This page will let you initiate the migration.